HUHARED/LiberRPA/README.md

 Since LiberRPA is still in development, you might encounter some instability.
 If that happens, you can locate its icon in the system tray, right-click to exit, and then reopen `LiberRPA/exeFiles/LiberRPALocalServer/LiberRPALocalServer.exe` to restart it.

+> Note:
+>
+> You must run LiberRPA Local Server as administrator when It needs to interact with applications that are running with administrator privileges.

 ## LiberRPA Chrome Extension

 A [Chrome extension](./browserExtensions/liberrpa-chrome-extension/README.md) that must be installed and enabled to perform operations on browsers and HTML elements.